MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/add-search-provider.md

 ## Edit search providers

-When you edit a search provider, the changes will appear in the subsequent ingestion run.
+When you edit a search provider, your changes will appear in the subsequent ingestion run.

 1. In the Customer Service admin center site map, select **Knowledge** in **Experiences**.
 The Knowledge page appears.
 1. In the **Integrated search providers (Preview)** section, select **Manage**.